 How is Islam portrayed on social media in China?
 In this post, we explore the way in which negative sentiment toward Islam manifests itself on the Chinese Internet.
-To do this, we downloaded 77,642 posts from Tencent QQ in China that contained the words “Muslim,” “Islam,” “Halal,” “Green Religion,” “Allah,” “terrorism”, “Uyghur,” “Quran,” and “refugee” from Crimson Hexagon, along with the location information of their posters.
-We chose these keywords because we thought they would yield a data set representative of Chinese online discourse relating to Islam.
-QQ, a commonly-used messaging and microblogging service, was selected for its widespread use and availability.
+To do this, we downloaded 77,642 posts from Tencent QQ in China that contained the words “Muslim”, “Islam”, “Halal”, “Green Religion”, “Allah”, “terrorism”, “Uyghur”, “Quran”, and “refugee” from Crimson Hexagon, along with the location information of their posters.
 Within this dataset, we find that Islamophobia is very prevalent online in China, concentrated in areas with higher populations of Muslims, and related to both international and domestic narratives.

 Note: Topic modeling analysis shows that the surge of Islam-related posts is triggered by the chemical attack in Syria on April 7, 2018.
 Another spike on April 14 is triggered by the American strike on Syrian government military facilities.

 The regional distribution of online Islamophobia reflects the cultural gulf between Eastern Han ethnic areas and the Muslim-concentrated Western China.
 Islam in China is essentially treated as an ethnic religion; only 10 of the 55 officially recognized “nationalities” in China are considered Muslims.
 Most of these groups are settled in the sparsely populated and poorer areas of Northwestern China.
 We found that the concentration of Muslim population is a great predictor of the prevalence of Islamophobic posts within a given area.
 This suggests that Islamophobia among Chinese netizens could be related to local tensions between Han and Muslim communities.